open-contracting/standard/docs/guidance/map/pre-qualification.md

 The notice represents the initiation of the contracting process, so it is modelled using the `tender` section in OCDS.

-The procuring entitiy will invite a maximum of 5 qualified suppliers to submit a tender at the next stage, so `tender/procurementMethod` is set to ‘selective’.
+The procuring entitiy will invite a maximum of 5 qualified suppliers to submit a bid at the next stage, so `tender/procurementMethod` is set to ‘selective’.
 The [selectionCriteria extension](https://extensions.open-contracting.org/en/extensions/selectionCriteria/master/) is used to disclose the criteria for choosing which suppliers to invite proposals from.

 ```{jsoninclude} ../../examples/pre-qualification/pre-selection-package.json
 :jsonpointer: /releases/0/tender